miklinux/ghcr-cleanup-action/README.md

 This action deletes versions of multi-arch container packages stored on [GitHub Packages](https://github.com/features/packages).

-Requires Python 3 installed on the action runner
+Requires Docker installed on the action runner

 # Usage